top of page

 Late Collection

-Mrs Barrett can take up to 2 weeks holiday a year (not including the days listed above), where no fee is payable because my service is not available.
+Daisy Dolls can close for up to 2 weeks a year (not including the days listed above), where no fee is payable because the service is not available whilst I take a break.

-A parent may take up to 2 weeks holiday a year from my setting where is no charge is made (that is 2 weeks of contracted hours and not 14 days).
+Privately funded hours – a parent may take up to 2-week holiday break a year, where is no charge is made (that is 2 weeks of contracted hours and not 14 days).
 If you take your child out of setting for a longer period, the standard £6.50 per hour for all contracted hours is payable.

 Bad Weather Provision